radicula/ao3/README.md

 access search results for any search that returns >1,000 fics (which includes Dead Dove).
 So, I've forked and am using my own version of it with this one small bug fixed (you'll see that the import statement somewhat clumsily reflects this as I didn't want to bother making a new venv).
-You'll be fine and long as you're only looking at smaller tags, or else you can also use the forked version.
+You'll be fine as long as you're only looking at smaller tags, or else you can also use the forked version.